giganttheo/giganttheo.github.io/_posts/2024-04-15-vlm_design.md

 However, are we sure to know how finer-grained vision is, compared to text?
 And do all text tokens have the same granularity?

 One might argue that some words with lots of different meanings depending on the context have a different granularity compared to *stop-words* for instance.
-From my understanding, an example that might be interpreted in this direction, is the recent work by [*Raposo et al*](https://arxiv.org/abs/2404.02258) showing that all tokens don't need the same model depth.
+An example that one might interpret in this direction is the recent work by [*Raposo et al*](https://arxiv.org/abs/2404.02258) showing that all tokens don't need the same model depth.

 All visual tokens are not as fine-grained as well, with the example of documents vs real-world pictures.